SyedGhazanferAnwar/setting-up-gpu-vm/README.md

 Install libcudnn7 7.5.1:

 `sudo apt install libcudnn7`<br />
-Add the following lines to your ~/.profile file for CUDA 10.1
+Add the following lines to your ~/.profile file for CUDA 10.1 (`nano ~/.profile` and append the below code at last line)

 ``# set PATH for cuda 10.1 installation if [ -d "/usr/local/cuda-10.1/bin/" ]; then